-Meanwhile, they are entitled to material reception conditions, adapted if needed to their specific needs.
+Meanwhile, they are entitled to material reception conditions, tailored if needed to their specific needs.
 The GUDA has been set up in order to better articulate the registration of asylum claims by the Prefecture and provision of reception conditions by OFII.

 Asylum seekers’ financial contribution

-However, accommodated asylum seekers whose monthly resources are above the monthly rate of the Active Solidarity Income (Revenu de Solidarité Active, RSA), 559,74 € for a single adult, pay a financial contribution for their accommodation.
+Accommodation fees for asylum seekers are covered by the State.
+However, accommodated asylum seekers whose monthly resources are above the monthly rate of the Active Solidarity Income (Revenu de Solidarité Active, RSA), € 607,75 for a single adult, pay a financial contribution for their accommodation.

-Article L.744-2 Ceseda.
+Article L. 551-1 Ceseda.

 Article L. 551-15 Ceseda.

 See e.g. Forum réfugiés-Cosi, ‘L’impact de la crise sanitaire sur le droit d’asile en France.
 Constats et recommandations.’, Policy note, 4 May 2020, available in French at: https://bit.ly/3rlky7M.